-We need raffle items!!!
+We need Sponsors and raffle items!!!

 This event would not be the success that it’s been each year without the continued support of our sponsors and raffle donators.
 With your help this event will continue to grow and help raise awareness for both Cassidy and other children facing similar challenges.
-Raffle donations are 100% tax deductible.
+Sponsorship and Raffle donations are 100% tax deductible.

-If you have an item(s) that you would like to donate to be raffled off after the race, please email Rachel at: email@example.com for instructions.
+For sponsorship opportunities or if you have an item(s) that you would like to donate to be raffled off after the race, please email Rachel at: email@example.com for instructions.

 The race starts at 11:00 a.m., 5K lollipop out-and-back along Salisbury’s Ghost Trail (packed gravel) with some quiet country roads thrown into the mix.
 Flat and fast with start/finish adjacent to Rabbit Road trail head.
 Chip timing, Yankee Timing Company.